|

 How to Price Your Digital Downloads

-Pricing digital downloads can be tricky because it’s made once and then sold over and over.
+Pricing digital downloads can be tricky because they are made once and then sold repeatedly.

 Competition.
-Take a look at your competition and go somewhere in the middle, unless your product is far superior with added value.
-Then price it on the higher end and explain in the listing why it’s worth it.
+Look at your competition and price your product somewhere in the middle unless your product is far superior with added value.
+Then, price it on the higher end and explain in the listing why it’s worth it.

 Don’t Underprice Yourself.
-There’s a tendency to want to underprice items, but keep in mind that it will lower your perceived value.
+People tend to underprice items, but this will lower their perceived value.

 Consider Selling Bundles to Make More Money.
 Bundles of several products can be priced at a higher price point than a single product.
 Bundles offer the customer a discounted price for buying a lot of items.
 For instance, maybe 1 sticker set is $3, but you offer 5 sticker sets for $9.